hlynch/Biometry2021/Week-2-lecture.Rmd

 \hat{\mu}=\bar{X} =\frac{1}{n}\sum_{i=1}^{n}X_{i}
 $$

-Estimators are imperfect tools.
+Estimators are imperfect tools, and they can suffer from *bias* and/or *variance* (or, equivalently, standard error).

 1. Bias: As $n \rightarrow \infty$, sample statistic does not converge to the population parameter

-2. Standard error: Each individual estimate may be too low or too high from the true value (this can occur even if the long run average value is correct, i.e. unbiased)
+2. Standard error: Each individual estimate may be too low or too high from the true value (this can occur even if the long run average value is correct, i.e. unbiased).
+In other words, there is sample-to-sample variance in the estimates obtained from a given sample.

+It turns out that bias and variance trade-off, and this trade-off is controlled by the complexity of the model you are trying to fit.
+We will return to these ideas in Week 13 but I suggest reading through [this](https://towardsdatascience.com/understanding-the-bias-variance-tradeoff-165e6942b229) nice (and short) explanation of bias and variance (written from the perspective of machine learning, which is just another kind of model building enterprise).

 **Why are estimators associated with a standard error? <span style="color: orangered;">If you were to do your experiment all over again, say 1000 times, the value of your estimate would be different each time.</span> Your 1000 estimates would have a statistical distribution with some spread, and the spread of these 1000 estimates is quantified by the standard error.**